-Her story as shared through her journals dates back to the early 1900’s which were unearthed after her death in 2006 speak of her early life in Glendale where she spent years working the lush sugar cane field’s then becoming a house slave to a British family.
+These journals bring to life of her early days in Glendale where she spent many years working the lush sugar cane fields and then becoming a house slave to a British family.

 A brown girl with little schooling who made the most of her teen life, she learnt as much as she could through spoken history around the hearth of coal & wood that kept the family warm at night.

 After her marriage to a boy from the city, she moved to Verulam where her life as a proud South African Indian woman began.

 “Muniamma Naidoo, a daughter of the Tugela Valley, a witness to the Cato Manor 1949 riots, a songstress but most of all she was my Goddess.”Naufal Khan

 You see the thing is that I lived with my orthodox Muslim family from my father’s side.
 My parents lived in Phoenix township and due to my schooling I was left at my grandparents’ home as a matter of convenience.

-Life was taxing at my age, I had to attend school at Mounthaven Primary which I loved.
-My teacher was god to me, – Miss P. Bagalu was the reason I woke up and rushed to get to school everyday and then after school I had to rush straight into Islamic studies at Madrassah Ashrafia, I despised going to Madrassah – I honestly hated it.
-Kids and the teachers treated my sisters & I differently.
+Life was taxing at my age; I had to attend school at Mounthaven Primary, which I loved.
+My teacher was literally a god to me, – Miss P. Bagalu – she was the reason I woke up and rushed to get to school everyday.
+I loved her spirit and that energy she exuded as she taught us daily; she was the true definition of a guru, a teacher.

 When she was in a good mood she used to dance a little and always loved sharing jokes with us.
 I missed her on the days she was ill, it meant the supplementary teacher or Hafiz would step in.

 I was told that when I die, I would have to tread on a single thread of gut that belonged to a sheep and if I faltered in my balance I would drop into the decrepit pits of fiery Hell where I would burn for eternity.

-And in order to ensure you have a strong thread to walk upon, it is my duty to have sheep slaughtered at Eid in my name to ensure I have a thread that can take me across safely.
+And, in order to ensure you have a strong thread to walk upon, it is my duty to have sheep slaughtered at Eid in my name to ensure I have a thread that can take me across safely.

 Then let us not forget the Holy Quran that is in Arabic, we had to study and learn how to read with perfection.
 Muslims pray 5 times a day and this was obligatory and there are a variety of prayers or surah’s that one needs to master.
-There’s a prayer or set of verses from before you eat your meal to one for you take a dump.
+There’s a prayer or set of verses from before you eat your meal to one for you before you enter the toilet take a dump.

 There were so many things to remember, my head felt like it was going to explode!

-Dhadha was a Hafiz and the founder of the Madrassah Ashrafia which I attended, apart from that he dedicated his life to Islam, he spent many a nights writing books that eventually became the syllabus of our Islamic studies across the continent.
+Dhadha was a Hafiz and the founder of the Madrassah Ashrafia which I attended, apart from that he dedicated his life to Islam.
+He spent many a nights writing books that eventually became the syllabus of our Islamic studies across the continent.

-His work was impeccable and I was witness to some of the best works being crafted in front of me from Deenyath to Islamic History these were some of the books that I still remember and was so proud to have in my knapsack.
+His work was impeccable and I was witness to some of the best works being crafted in front of me from ‘Deenyath’ to ‘Islamic History’ these were some of the books that I still remember and was so proud to have in my knapsack.

 My mother being of Hindu descent and my father Sunni Muslim this was a problem for society but my Dhadha and Dhadhi never discriminated or held that opinion.
 I had to endure the first cross, that being of mixed religions, I honestly never knew there was such a big thing about it – but it was.

-Was all of this effort to attend Madrassah really worth it?
-I could not remember what I learnt the day before or how to execute salaah properly, I felt completely useless at being a good Muslim especially with the fact that I am a half-blood, child of a ‘ghercomb’.
+There would be days I could not remember what I learnt from the day before or how to execute salaah properly, I felt completely useless at being a good Muslim especially with the fact that I am a half-blood, child of a ‘ghercomb’.

-My Dhadha and Dhadhi were deeply religious and super orthodox but Islam at home was loving and peaceful – totally different from the scary Islam I was taught at Madrassah Ashrafia.
+My Dhadha and Dhadhi were deeply religious and super orthodox and Islam at home was loving and peaceful – totally different from the scary Islamic concepts I was taught at Madrassah Ashrafia.

 I looked forward to going home everyday and spending time with Dhadhi while she read namaaz, I would sit on the bed and watch her from behind and listen to her hushed tone of reciting the prayers for salaah.

 That would signal me to stop my homework, pop on my ‘topi’ and hold my palms together as she read ‘fateha’ which is a prayer to give thanks.

-I loved my grandparents with such passion, I love them so much but I never felt good enough for them – I was a mudblood according to people.
+I loved my grandparents with such passion, I love them so much but I never felt good enough for them – I was a mud blood according to people.

 Dhadhi used to say there’s magic at home and when the time is right I would see, hear and feel it.
 I used to press her for more information, beg her to show me.
 What did she mean by it?